-Researchers Create Machine To Cut Rice Irrigation Water By Half
+Researchers Create Machine to Cut Rice Irrigation Water by Half

-How Does The Machine Works?
+How Does The Machine Work?

-This unique machine sows rice seeds mechanically saving an almost half amount of the water normally utilized for irrigation and fertilizers in cultivation.
+This unique machine sows rice seeds mechanically, saving almost half of the amount of the water normally utilized for irrigation and fertilizers in cultivation.
 The machine has been designed by Mohamed El-Hagarey.
 The latest innovation draws ‛V’ shaped lines with a width of 20 cm on the field.
 It sows rice seeds on the field automatically.
 This way, the machine reduces the water usage as the water level is maintained on the V-shaped lines instead of showering on the field.
 This method uses half of the water used in the traditional method of cultivation.

-The device has already been tested in a field known for rich rice cultivation – Kafr el-Sheikh governorate.
+The device has already been tested in a field known for rich rice cultivation, the Kafr el-Sheikh governorate.
 During the testing, the machine shelved the amount of water used in the cultivation by half.
 Besides, it also increased crop yield by 4.6%.
 This slight increase in the crop yield has not attracted many and therefore, it is believed that the manufacturer of the machine might need to work more on the product to make it a perfect fit to buy.
 The maker of the machine has confirmed that further developments will be carried out on the machine to make it more compatible for the Egyptian farmers before commercially launching it.

-The machine has received a warm reception because of its ability to reduce water consumption in irrigation without hampering the production.
+The machine has received a warm reception because of its ability to reduce water consumption in irrigation without hampering production.
 The machine is being viewed as a blessing for farmers.
 However, there is just one hurdle that the country needs to overcome to make this machine available to the farmers.
 This promising machine is a little expensive.
 Its cost of nearly US$5000 is quite high for farmers.
-The government can aid by proving subsidiary on it.
-But, it is quite early to say anything as the machine is still in the process of being commercialized.
-The Egyptian farmers get water for free and therefore, there are not many ways to lure the farmers buy this machine as of now.
+The government could aid by proving subsidiary on it but it is quite early to say anything as the machine is still in the process of being commercialized.
+The Egyptian farmers get water for free and therefore, there are not many ways to lure the farmers to buy this machine as of now.
 If the government agrees to support the farmers financially, it may convince them to buy the machines.
 The machine can help the country solve its water problem and may even use the saved water for the cultivation of other crops.

-Rice Cultivation In Egypt:
+Rice Cultivation in Egypt: